 If money is not an issue, what career would you pursue?
 Ah, if only it’s that easy!
 But, as you probably already know, choosing a career is complicated.
-Many factors such as natural interest, personality, work environment, salary, job demand, and required training among others, influence your decision.
+Many factors such as natural interest, personality, work environment, salary, and required training among others, influence your decision.
 They all matter.
-So how do you choose the right career?
 In this blog, I’m going to show you how to choose the right career for you.

-Note: I’m going to be mentioning career and occupation almost interchangeable; however, they differ slightly.
+Note: I’ll be using the words career and occupation almost interchangeably; however, they differ slightly.
 An occupation is your livelihood, chosen profession, or business.
 A Career, on the other hand, is an occupation that you undertake for a long period of time.